Liam-Eime/my_pico_thesis/README.md

 # Optical Wingbeat Detection (RP2040 Pico)

-Firmware and logging for a proof-of-concept optical wingbeat detector for Bactrocera fruit fly (Tryoni and Jarvisi).
+Firmware and logging for a proof-of-concept optical wingbeat detector for Bactrocera fruit fly (tryoni and jarvisi).
+This repo is found at: https://github.com/Liam-Eime/my_pico_thesis

 ## Overview